minio/minio/docs/security/README.md

 ciphertext  := sealed_chunk_0   ||       sealed_chunk_1   ||       sealed_chunk_2   ||       ...
 ```

 In case of a S3 multi-part operation each part is en/decrypted with the scheme shown in Figure 1.
-However, for each part an unique secret key is derived from the OEK and the part number using a PRF.
+However, for each part a unique secret key is derived from the OEK and the part number using a PRF.
 So in case of multi-part not the OEK but the output of `PRF(OEK, part_id)` is used as secret key.

 #### Cryptographic Primitives